Dutch East India Company: Colonialism, monopoly and violence

-The VOC charter allowed it to act as a quasi-sovereign state and engaged in brutal conquests.
+The VOC charter allowed it to act as a quasi-sovereign state and engage in brutal conquests.
 One example is the Dutch conquest of the Banda Islands, between 1609 and 1621, after the islands resisted the nutmeg monopoly.
 The Dutch launched punitive expeditions that resulted in the near-destruction of Bandanese society.
 They invaded the main Bandanese island of Lontor in 1621.
 2,800 Bandanese were killed, mostly from famine, and 1,700 were enslaved during the attack.

 The total population of the islands was estimated at 15,000 people before the conquest.
 Although the exact number remains uncertain, it is estimated that around 14,000 people were killed, enslaved or fled elsewhere, with only 1,000 Bandanese surviving in the islands, and were spread throughout the nutmeg groves as forced labourers.
 The treatment of slaves was harsh and the native Bandanese population dropped to 1,000 by 1681.
 200 slaves were imported annually to sustain the slave population at a total of 4,000.

 In 1623 on Ambon (Amboina), VOC officials arrested, tortured, and executed ten English East India Company employees along with Japanese and Portuguese auxiliaries for an alleged conspiracy, an episode known as the Amboyna massacre that ended Anglo-Dutch cooperation in the Moluccas and showcased the Company's reliance on judicial coercion to police its monopolies.

 In 1740, amid a severe downturn in Batavia's sugar economy, VOC troops and allied militias killed thousands of ethnic Chinese residents; scholarly estimates range from about 5,000 to over 10,000 deaths in what became known as the Batavia massacre.

 Earlier, in 1636, VOC forces mounted a punitive expedition on Lamey (Lamay) Island off Taiwan after shipwreck incidents; most inhabitants were killed or deported and the island was effectively depopulated.